equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 your 4G Iphone or Android phone with you ?
 Cool press the HotSpot button.

-If you like to code in a coffee shop or library there is always WiFi (just always use secure VPN connection  more on that in topic below on security)
+If you like to code in a coffee shop or library there is always WiFi (just always use secure VPN connection  more on that in topic below on security).

 If you're saying: "but I want to write a code in a tube on my way home", seriously how many times you done that past month in a crowded tube?
 You